- Why Back Up?

 Because templates and Preference Sets, like projects, are stored as .lfx files, you can restore a template or Preference Set using the same steps as restoring a project.
 Learn more about Project Templates and Preference Sets.

-We now offer a way to restore your Preference Sets directly from any of the six Preferences screens.
+You can also restore your Preference Sets directly from any of the six Preferences screens.
 Learn more >

 Note: Preference Sets are not tied to a specific CAD drawing or Land F/X project.
 When you save (Backup) a Preference Set, you are making it available for use with any project, in any drawing.